Education and Professional Background:

 Regardless of the treatment approach, I seek to create a collaborative space in which clients feel safe, heard, and seen.
 Assisting clients in listening to their own lives is where treasures of deep wisdom, true self-worth and compassion can be found.
 Accessing these treasures enables the possibility for change and growth even when the circumstances and events of our lives are overwhelming.

-My background as a religious professional has contributed to my interest in working with people of all faiths—particularly those who have been negatively impacted by religious institutions.
+My background as a religious professional has contributed to an interest in working with people of all faiths—particularly those who have been negatively impacted by religious institutions.
 Whether you have a religious faith or no faith at all, I seek to listen with you for the ways in which your unique values, beliefs and practices impact your well-being and shape the ways in which you understand your unique strengths and manage your particular challenges.

 Areas of Specialty: